 I’ve been around long enough to realize the hard way that 800 calories from a protein shake and a HIIT workout aren’t going to give you lasting results.
 Following are 38 of the tricks I’ve learned over the years for maintaining a healthy weight into the new year.

 This is a big one.
 Did you realize that there are 4 calories in every gram of sugar, and not one of those calories have any nutritional benefit?
 Unless you count temporary energy that later leads to a crash.
 Yet, the average American consumes more than 70 grams or nearly 300 calories of it each and every day!

 The safest calorie-free sweetener option is Stevia, but becoming accustomed to sprinkling a little in everything can lead to an increased sweet tooth.
 Here are 15 healthy foods that can help satisfy those sugar cravings.

-If you are looking to decrease your reliance on sugar, my good friend Khristine’s 30-day sugar detox is an excellent place to start!
+If you are looking to decrease your reliance on sugar, 30 days of commitment to the Whole 30 reset diet is an excellent place to start!